stuart-knock/docs/UserGuide/DataExchange.rst

    (http://www.hdfgroup.org/HDF5).
-This means that for each data type (e.g. surface, connectivity, time series) we store on the disk, it is given a folder structure in an HDF5 / H5 file which contains all data (e.g. vertices, triangles ...).
+This means that for each data type (e.g. surface, connectivity, time series) we store on the disk, it is given a folder structure in an HDF5 / H5 file which contains all data (e.g. vertices, triangles, etc ...).
 This format has the following advantages which made it an optimal solution for our product:

    - can store huge pieces of data and can access it very fast (even random access)
    - can organize data in a tree structure (groups and leaves)
-   - allow assignment of metadata on every level
+   - allows assignment of metadata on every level
-   - is a format agreed by the community and can be used/opened with different tools/languages (Python, Matlab, java, C++ ...)
+   - is a format agreed upon by the community and can be used/opened with different tools/languages (Python, Matlab, java, C++ ...)

 |

-An important aspect of TVB storage is that each data/datatype has associated a GUID, which makes it unique on every system where that data exists.
+An important aspect of |TVB| storage is that each data/datatype has associated a GUID, which makes it unique on every system where that data exists.